The 9 best hair dryers for curly hair, reviewed by our curly experts

 Expensive

-The Zuvi is a slightly underground tool, but its launch got beauty editors really excited.
-Alongside air, it dries hair using light, not high heat, which makes it an extra gentle hair dryer option.
-This is supposed to emulate your hair air-drying in the sun.
-Curly hair types will know that this is can be a nicer idea in theory than in practice (to quote Monica Gellar, "it’s the humidity"), but it’s an interesting concept from a new tech brand.
+The Zuvi Halo is perhaps lesser-known than some of the tools from big-name brands on this list, but its launch had beauty editors really excited.
+Alongside air, it dries hair using light, not high heat, which makes it an extra gentle option.
+It's designed to emulate the way hair would dry in the sun – accelerated by light, not just heat.
+Curly hair types will know that air drying can be a nicer idea in theory than in practice, but this is still an interesting concept from a newer tech brand.

-I was surprised by how much I was wooed by the slick design.
-There's a reason they call it the Tesla of the hair dryer world.
-It's quite beautiful – light, slim and a little bit sexy.
-The lightness and the physical lights that illuminate when you switch it on make it a genuine joy to use, while the magnetic attachments clicked on satisfyingly and firmly – no slipping and sliding here.
+I was surprised by how much I was wooed by the slick design here.
+There's a reason it's been called the Tesla hair dryers; it's quite beautiful – light, slim and a little bit sexy.
+The low weight and the lights that illuminate when you switch it on make it a genuine joy to use, while the magnetic attachments click on satisfyingly and firmly – no slipping and sliding here.
+The ultra-gentle drying experience makes it one of the best hair dryers for curly hair because it prioritises care over speed or mega-watt power.
+It's sleek, high-tech and really innovative.
+I’m very impressed.

-See our Zuvi Halo review for more details
+See our full Zuvi Halo review for more details

 Best salon-style hair for curly hair